 Best Mattress Types For Side Sleepers

-As with all mattress choices, the "best" mattress for side sleepers ultimately comes down to personal preference, there is no one "best" option that will suit everyone.
-Despite this, we believe that ultimately, there are two types of mattresses best suited to sleeping on your side.
+As with all mattress choices, the best mattress for side sleepers ultimately comes down to personal preference, there is no one "best" option that will suit everyone.
+Despite this, we believe that ultimately, there are two types of mattresses best for side sleepers.

 A hybrid mattress provides the support of a pocket sprung mattress system with the comfort and pressure relief of a memory foam topping layer, providing the comfortable softness for side sleepers to sink into.
-The pocket sprung mattress ensures body weight is evenly distributed, alleviating pressure and making it an ideal mattress for those who sleep on their side.
+The Gelflex 3000 Hybrid pocket sprung mattress ensures body weight is evenly distributed, alleviating pressure and making it an ideal mattress for those who sleep on their side.
 We feel that overall, the Gelflex 3000 is the best mattress for side sleepers.

-Why is a hybrid mattress best for side sleepers?
+Why is the Gelflex 3000 hybrid the best mattress for side sleepers?

 - Pocket sprung section provides even distribution of weight and support of the mid-section